 - Only plug your treadmill into a grounded outlet.

-- Put a surge protector in between the treadmill and outlet
+- Put a surge protector in between the treadmill and the outlet

 - Doing the mechanical maintenance will keep the stress on the motor lower.

 - Keep the treadmill away from extreme cold and heat.
-If your garage freezes in the winter, you treadmill isn’t really at home there.
+If your garage freezes in the winter, your treadmill isn’t really at home there.

 Other than that, there isn’t much you can do to maintain the electronics of a treadmill.